mehome/Legacy3481/MyProjects/GCodeTools/GCodeTools/NotePlayerReadMe.txt

 First thing about Note Player is that the compact text method (currently the only supported method) of note entry is a similar model from the note support on the commodore 128, and the concept of using play blocks is borrowed from the work flow of OctaMed (for the Amiga).
 I use the term block, but this represents a line of text.
 Typically on OctaMed a block by default was 64 elements.
 A text line can be as long as you would like, in my example I ported over a song from OctaMed and divided the block in half for a good size to work with and test.

+Known Issues:
-Note: Currently the player has a clicking sound once a second...
+Currently the player has a clicking sound once a second...
 I'm still trying to fix this.

+There is no support for ties for now you can add a note of the same frequency next to it, and both the player and the CNC machine will play them seemlessly, Since this works so well I haven't needed to add it.

+All blocks must start with a note as they are independent of previous blocks... so like with the issue of ties if you want to tie a note from the last block to the next, cut it off at the end of the previous block and start the next block with the same note.
+This keeps the code simple, but I may need to address this later if I am to support .mid importing.

 Commands:------------------------------------------------------------------------------------------
 load_ct [filename]